AMRmicrobiology/WGS-Analysis-VariantCalling/README.md

 #### Optional parameters

---workDir: Path to the temporary work directory where files will be stored (default: ./work).
+-w: Path to the temporary work directory where files will be stored (default: ./work).

 ##### Trimming